 Privacy Concerns

-Student work sharing requires careful consent management.
-Class-specific accounts with restricted settings protect privacy.
-Parental sign-off and clear guidelines protect everyone.
+Sharing student work requires strict consent management.
+Use class-specific accounts with strong privacy settings to safeguard data.
+Parental sign-off and clear community guidelines protect students in social media education.

 Future Trends & Innovations